jonathanstowe/Emitria/README.md

 *	Play in/Play out through hardware interfaces:  interfacing with hardware is very platform specific, the liquidsoap build may support alsa, jack or something else for a given platform but it is diificult to determine which interfaces may be available.
 This isn't really needed for an internet radio station anyway.

+Why Emitria?

+Well to be honest I couldn't think of a non-stupid name.
+So I asked on Facebook.
+The lovely Aaron Udy, a DJ, electronic music producer and radio host suggested it :)